-As Dean of the McKenna School at Saint Vincent College, Dr. Quinlivan oversees approximately 52 full time and adjunct faculty members, over 485 undergraduate and graduate students and four centers.
-In addition, he is a full professor of economics.
-He is a member of the Executive Editorial Board of the Acton Institutes Journal for Markets and Morality.
-From 1989 to the 2001, he served as an adjunct faculty member at Carnegie Mellon University’s Economics Department where he taught international trade, international monetary theory and monetary theory.
-He was a Fulbright Scholar at Shandong University in the People’s Republic of China from 1988 to 1989.
-Quinlivan received his Ph.D. in economics from the University at Albany and B.A. at the State University of New York at Geneseo.
-Dr. Quinlivan has co-edited or authored seven books, six monographs, and has written numerous articles in the areas of international trade, public finance and international finance.
+Dr. Quinlivan oversees approximately 50 full-time and adjunct faculty members, over 460 undergraduate and graduate students, and four centers.
+He is a member of the Executive Editorial Board of the Acton Institute’s Journal for Markets and Morality and the BOD of the Turkish Cultural Center in Pittsburgh.
+From 1989 to the 2001, he served as an adjunct faculty member at Carnegie Mellon University’s (CMU) Economics Department where he taught international trade, international monetary theory, and monetary theory.
+He was a Fulbright Scholar (1988-89) at Shandong University in China.
+He has co-edited or authored seven books, six monographs, and has written numerous articles in the areas of international trade, public finance, and international finance.
 His books include: Public Morality, Civic Virtue and the Problem of Modern Liberalism (co-edited with T. William Boxx); For Freedom and Prosperity: Philip M. McKenna and the Gold Standard League (co-authored with Brian Surkan); and Toward the Renewal of Civilization: The Political Order and Culture (co-edited with T. William Boxx).
-His recent lectures were at South West University of Nationalities in Chengdu (2014), Shanghai University of Finance and Economics (2013), Lewis and Clark College (2013), Aden University in Panama (2013), Beijing Normal University (2012) and University of the Western Cape in South Africa (2010).
-Dr. Quinlivan has won teaching awards at both Saint Vincent College and Carnegie Mellon University.
-During the summer of 2005, Quinlivan received an International Business Fellowship from the University of Pittsburgh, for a ten-day seminar in Russia, Bulgaria and Czech Republic.
-In 1997, Shandong University in PR China awarded Quinlivan an honorary professorship.
-Dr. Quinlivan is the cofounder of Saint Vincent College ballroom dance club and the SVC Gilbert and Sullivan club.
-Dr. Quinlivan is one of the key administrators dedicated to enhancing Saint Vincent College’s global academic links.
-He has traveled to China 45 times and has negotiated fourteen academic affiliations between Saint Vincent College and some of the best universities in China, Turkey and Panama.
+Recent lectures include: South West University of Nationalities in Chengdu (2014), Shanghai University of Finance and Economics (2013), Lewis and Clark College (2013), Aden University in Panama (2013), Beijing Normal University (2012), and University of the Western Cape in South Africa (2010).
+He has teaching awards from SVC and CMU.
+He received (summer 2005) an International Business Fellowship from the University of Pittsburgh for a ten-day seminar in Russia, Bulgaria, and Czech Republic.
+In 1997, Shandong University awarded Quinlivan an honorary professorship.
+He cofounded the SVC ballroom dance club and the SVC Gilbert and Sullivan club.
+Dr. Quinlivan is dedicated to enhancing Saint Vincent College’s global academic links.
+He has traveled to China 48 times and has negotiated academic affiliations between SVC and some of the best universities in China.